Disney Plus Free Trial: Best Ways to Stream for Free in 2024

 Paramount Plus

 Paramount Plus is one of the more affordable streaming services, and it offers a free 1-week trial to boot.
-(You may be able to score a free month by inputting the coupon code "OGGMPZR3YBW" when you sign up.)
 If you like what you see, you can keep the service for $7.99 per month for Paramount Plus Essential or $12.99 per month for Paramount Plus with Showtime.
 You can choose a free trial of either plan, so it's worth trying out the more expensive one to see if you want or need all that it has to offer before deciding which plan — if either — you want to pay for long term.

 What Else to Know About Disney Plus